-Children take part in games (football, tag rugby, netball), gymnastics (taught by a specialist coach), orienteering, dance, drama, cricket (Chance to Shine), cross country and athletic activities using indoor and outdoor environments where appropriate.
-We are also about to embark on tennis coaching.
+Children take part in games (football, tag rugby, netball), gymnastics (taught by a specialist coach), orienteering, dance, drama, cricket, cross country and athletic activities using indoor and outdoor environments where appropriate.
 Children can take part in after school clubs and have the opportunity to compete against other schools.
-The school has recently been awarded the Sainsbury’s School Games Silver Award.
 In Years 5 and 6, children go on a residential course for outdoor activities.
-We use the Bridport Leisure Centre for some of our sports activities, for example the children have swimming lessons in Y2 – 6.
-In we were awarded the Healthy School Award which recognises the wide variety of work school has done towards creating a healthy lifestyle.
-As a small school, we are very proud of the children’s achievements, for example, in 2013 one of our Y6 girls won a local sporting award.
+We use the Bridport Leisure Centre for some of our sports activities, for example some children have swimming lessons.
+We regularly take part in events with other local schools.

-We provide a range of clubs including drama, football, cooking, chess, gardening, recorders, school magazine and art.
+We provide a range of clubs including Lego, crafts, running, gardening, recorders, school band and mutli-sports.
 Such activities are run voluntarily by the staff.
 We always welcome offers of support or leadership of activities from parents to extend the range we are able to offer.

 Word reading and comprehension